djangocon/2021.djangocon.eu/djangocon_2020/content/conduct/response_guide/2coc_response_team.md

 As soon as reasonable, but at the latest at the report review meeting, team members should declare any conflicts of interest.
 This can mean being friends with one of the involved parties, or anything else that may make it harder to remain neutral.

 A conflict of interest does not inherently mean the team member can no longer participate in the process, as that would make it very hard for the team to act on reports involving well-known people in the community.
-However, if a report concerns someone a team member is very close to, they probably should be not take part in the process.
+However, if a report concerns someone a team member is very close to, they probably should not take part in the process.
 The team will decide together on where to draw this line in individual cases.
 Where possible, any conversations with offenders should not be done by their friends, as it can be very unpleasant for everyone involved.

 ### Resolutions